rinikerlab/PyGromosTools/INSTALL.md

 PYTHONPATH=${PYTHONPATH}:/path/to/pygromos/containint/folder/pygromos
 ```

-If you are using Anaconda, you might need to use to this instead:
+If you are using Anaconda, you might need to use to this instead (requires conda_build to be installed in conda):

 ```bash
 conda develop -n <EnvironmentName> /path/to/pygromos/containint/folder/pygromos
 ```

-Please if your writing code for this repository, first develop it on an own branch.
+Please if your writing code for this repository, first develop it on an own branch or a fork (see GitHub fork).

 ```bash
      git branch <MyBranch>    #generate your branch